os-climate/sostrades-dev-tools/docs/source/installation.md

 This repository contains files for local platform deployment, and local for virtual environment creation.
 It also contains default vscode workspace configuration files.

 > Feedback is a gift : please note that this installation procedure is still in beta phase.
-You can contribute to this documentation, give feedbacks and raise an [issue](https://github.com/os-climate/sostrades-dev-tools/issues).
+You can contribute to this documentation, give feedbacks and raise an [ github issue](https://github.com/os-climate/sostrades-dev-tools/issues).

 Please note that supported operating systems are Linux-based systems, macOS systems, and Windows (through WSL).